lich4/JBDev/README.md

 ## Introduction

-JBDev is a powerful tool for Jailbreak/TrollStore development with Xcode, tested on
+JBDev is a powerful tool for Jailbreak/TrollStore development with Xcode, suppling the same experience as common app development: compile - install - debug app with Xcode, tested on
 * Xcode12-15
 * iOS12-16
 * arm64/arm64e